 Ocean Global’s Geocell technology is an indispensable part of the civil engineering and transportation industry.
-We manufacture Geocells in India that meet the evolving needs across various sectors obliterating higher costs.
+We are the leading Geocells Manufacturers in India that meet the evolving needs across various sectors obliterating higher costs.
 They are in high demand owing to the rapid infrastructure and road developments around the globe.

 What are Geocells?

 Geocells are cellular confinement devices that were developed as simple and long-lasting materials for stabilizing and protecting the environment.
 Cellular confinement methods successfully preserve the compaction of the soil, resulting in a stronger structure for both the infill and the pavement.
 The Geocell’s three-dimensional honeycomb shape ensures its strength and durability.
 This format establishes a framework for better load distribution.

 The cell is built of high-density polyethylene (HDPE), which is used to stabilize soil that is weak or unstable.
 This is due to their capacity to minimize soil particle lateral movement while vertically loading on the enclosed infill.

 Geocells give a mattress effect and improve the flexibility of the materials in addition to providing stability.
 The cells have high elastic stiffness and tensile strength, and as a result, they increase the product’s load distribution.

 Less rutting occurs in the surface materials above due to the weight distribution created by the cells.
 This also cuts down on the amount of granular infill required.
 The design of the cells allows for infill to be imported locally, allowing for the use of marginal soil as an infill.